lots-of-things/flight-free-site/_pages/learn.md

 - [**Passenger flight emissions map**](https://flightemissionmap.org/) Find your flight emissions quickly and easily!

-- [**Greenhouse gas emissions from airplane flights**](http://engaging-data.com/airplane-emissions/) This flight calculator focuses on the inequity and privilege of flying compared to how many millions of people around the world burn less than each passenger!
+- [**Flight Emissions Calculator**](/calculator/) Calculate the environmental impact of your flight and compare it to other climate actions.
+This flight calculator helps you understand the emissions from your trips and put them in context!

 ***